-Observe Export, Import, Control and Customs Regulations and Foreign Trade Regulations
+Observe Export Control and Customs Regulations

-As a globally operating company, Siemens must comply with a wide variety of national and international customs, import/export control, embargoes respectively foreign trade regulations that govern and restrict the free movement of goods.
+As a globally operating company, Siemens must comply with a wide variety of national and international customs, export control, embargoes regulations that govern and restrict the free movement of goods.
 Legal and related internal measures thereof are anchored in our Internal Control Program Export Control (ICP EX) as well as our Internal Control Program Customs (ICP CU).
 Compliance with these regulations is essential to protect Siemens and our global operations.
-In the same way Siemens expects from its partners that the

 In the same way Siemens expects from its partners that the applicable foreign trade regulations are carefully complied with when goods are traded or transported, services are provided, or other technical know-how or software is transferred, including regulations on EU and US sanctions lists are checked.